 You will sell on Instagram successfully only if your audience consists of real people – your potential buyers

-Besides, Instagram algorithm defines the visibility of your posts in the news feeds of your followers.
+Besides, the Instagram algorithm defines the visibility of your posts in the news feeds of your followers.
 As long as it sees no engagement (just think what engagement can you expect from indifferent robots?), the post will not be shown in the feeds of real social media accounts.
 It is a killer of organic following growth.

 Only as long as you have a community of real – and active – followers, you can sell something to them.

-So one more action to take on regular basis is to “tidy up” your followers list.
+So one more action to take on a regular basis is to “tidy up” your follower list.
 Nowadays, dozens of spammy accounts are “following” you not for the sake of really following, but rather to make you check who your new subscriber is and possibly be trapped by their “lose 30 lbs in 3 days” or “wanna get some extra cash?” slogans.

 You should expect no activity from such “ghost” followers.
 Get rid of them immediately, or you will “enjoy” the same effect as with paid followers – no likes, no orders.

 report and block such accounts manually right away, as soon as they start following you

 If you have never done this, you may consider using one of numerous 3rd party tools for bulk guest followers blocking like this Cleaner or its analogues, that will check your Instagram account for inactive users every day.